If I don't do a vacation scheme with Norton Rose Fulbright, can I still apply for a training contract?

 When we take on a trainee we are making an investment.
 We expect to retain a high proportion of trainees, but the number we retain will be based on the number who reach an objective standard and business need, not a quota.
 You will be given a lot of support to reach this standard, and regularly appraised throughout the scheme.

 Where will I be based?

 All rotations will be based in our London office, except for rotations through the innovation team, which is predominantly based in our Newcastle Hub.
-Accommodation will be provided on placements during the scheme and travel costs will also be met.
+Accommodation will be provided on placements during the scheme and travel costs will also be covered.

 Does this scheme lead to a legal qualification?